Freegalado/-Algorithms/Smallest_Minimum_Multiple/README.md

 ![Smallest Minimum Multiple](https://user-images.githubusercontent.com/91080406/210186180-ad49802a-1a1c-4869-9dbc-56cec4d1f160.png)

 The problem tries to find the smallest positive integer divisible by a and b, and I present two possible ways to solve it.
 The first is by means of its greatest common divisor, which synthesizes and speeds up the calculation.
-The second is by brute force, in which we check that each positive integer is divisible by a and b, which takes more time.
+The second is by brute force, in which we check that each positive integer is divisible without remainder by a and b, which takes more time.

 ------------------------------------
 ## Result